RedisLabs/redislabs-docs/content/rs/concepts/_index.md

     writes.
 This means under an unplanned interruption, it is more likely that your replica is more up to date as compared to your durable copy on disk.
 To take full advantage of the replicated-durability, Redis provides the WAIT command.
-WAIT ensures that a write can wait for acknowledgment until multiple replicas confirm that write.
-This ensures a write confirmed with WAIT on replicas will be durable even if a node catches on fire and never comes back to the cluster.
+WAIT makes sure that a write can wait for acknowledgment until multiple replicas confirm that write.
+This makes sure that a write confirmed with WAIT on replicas will be durable even if a node catches on fire and never comes back to the cluster.